cwendorf/plotDistributions/README.md

 The [Examples for plotDistributions](./docs/README.md) provide basic documentation and examples of:

-- Probability density and cummulative distribution functions for the Normal, Student's t, Chi Sqwaure, Studentized Range, and F distributions
+- Probability density and cummulative distribution functions for the Normal, Student's t, Chi Square, Studentized Range, and F distributions
 - Examples with and without displayed critical values and highlighted probabilities

 ### Contact Me